-Among the Center’s projects and programmes are the project on ISESCO regional centers for training and audiovisual and multimedia production, the programme on the training of imams and preachers in the use of the new information technologies, the programme on addressing stereotypes about Islam and Muslims from and academic and professional perspective, and the programme on the professional and legal treatment of denigration of religions in the media.
+Among the Center’s projects and programmes are the project on ISESCO regional centers for media training, the programme on the training of imams and preachers in the use of the new information technologies, the programme on addressing stereotypes about Islam and Muslims from and academic and professional perspective, and the programme on the professional and legal treatment of denigration of religions in the media.

 Division of Information